SAIL Blog

 A backpack for all their gear

-The most important item in a backpacker’s gear kit!
-Since it can be an expensive purchase, giving a backpack to a loved one can be the ultimate gift.
-First, determine the type of adventure they are likely to go on so you can choose the right size.
+A backpack is an essential component of any hiker’s gear kit!
+It’s also an invaluable gift for someone who seizes every chance to hit the trails.
+But first, it’s important to determine the type of adventure the backpack will be used for, so that you can choose the right size.
 Are you shopping for someone who goes on day hikes nearby?
 A camper who loves a good camping spot on a fully equipped site?
 A minimalist backpacker leaving on a multi-day hike through the wilderness?
-Once you’ve settled on the right bag size and type, look for backpacks with breathable fabric on the back and plenty of adjustable straps, such as those offered by brand Osprey.
+Once you’ve settled on the right bag size and type, look for backpacks with breathable fabric on the back and plenty of adjustable straps, such as those offered by Osprey.
+You can also check out brands like The North Face, Vaude and Gregory.

 Some heating products for a little bit of luxury